About the event

-Download the Sydney Open mobile app, available for Android and iOS.
-The app is a great way to plan your Sydney Open Pass day (Sunday 4 November): mark your favourite buildings to create a personal itinerary, locate them on the map, review our newly developed trails, set reminders for drop-in talks and tours and get real-time updates about crowds and queues at the venues.
+Download the Sydney Open mobile app, when it becomes available for Android and iOS.
+The app is a great way to plan your Sydney Open Pass day (Sunday 3 November): mark your favourite buildings to create a personal itinerary, locate them on the map, review our newly developed trails, set reminders for drop-in talks and tours and get real-time updates about crowds and queues at the venues.

 How can I volunteer?

 Sydney Open is supported by an amazing group of over 400 volunteers.
 Get involved or find out more.

 What are the prices?